 General entry requirements and English 6 or English B

 Upon completing the course students will

-- have a good knowledge of culture, social conditions, and political structures in English-speaking countries, with an emphasis on the United States and the United Kingdom
+- be able to demonstrate good knowledge of culture, social conditions, and political structures in English-speaking countries, with an emphasis on the United States and the United Kingdom

-- have an ability in speech and writing to give an account of important aspects of contemporary American and British society and culture.
+- have the ability in speech and writing to give an account of important aspects of contemporary American and British society and culture in good English.

 Group instruction English is the language of instruction.

 Examination is done in the form of continuous oral and written assignments and a final written examination.
 Grades used are either Fail, Pass, or Pass with Distinction.